 Children under 8 years for free

-INCLUDED Bilingual fishing guide, soft drinks, beers and water, snacks and picnic lunch, fishing equipment, boat charter, transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Intercontinental Playa Bonita Resort or hotels near Tocumen Airport)
+INCLUDED Bilingual fishing guide, soft drinks, beers and water, snacks and picnic lunch, fishing equipment, boat charter, transportation from/to your hotel in Panama City (please note that a $35 per person roundtrip surcharge based on 2+ persons must be added to day tours beginning and/or ending at Playa Bonita or hotels near Tocumen Airport)

 DISCLAIMER Prices and itineraries are correct at the time of printing, however they are subject to change due to weather or local conditions, availabilities or factors beyond our control.